 Grief cannot be measured nor can it be categorized.
 It’s not any less applicable to a man than it is a woman, regardless of age.
 What makes your grief harder than mine?
 Because I chose to commemorate with colours, joy and fond memories and not resort to a tradition of submissive mannerisms?
 Because I chose to use grief to express my deepest fears to allow to myself to be a better version of who I could be?
 So what makes your grief harder than mine?

-Whether it’s loss of a loved one in death or in a relationship, a broken friendship or an unborn child barely developed – it’s my loss to experience, feel and embrace and release.
+Whether it’s loss of a loved one in death or the unborn child barely developed, the demise of a relationship or a broken friendship – it’s every individual’s own loss to feel and embrace and release.